apovilauskas/leetcode-java/README.md

-# leetcode-java
+# LeetCode Solutions (C++)

-Solutions to LeetCode problems written in Java following the NeetCode 250 roadmap.
+This repository contains my solutions to LeetCode problems, mainly based on the [NeetCode 250](https://neetcode.io/roadmap) roadmap.
+Each solution is written in C++ and includes clean code, optimized either by time or space complexity.

+## Goal To strengthen problem-solving and algorithmic thinking skills through consistent practice.